aws/karpenter-provider-aws/website/content/en/v0.23.0/concepts/node-templates.md

 AMISelector is used to configure custom AMIs for Karpenter to use, where the AMIs are discovered through [AWS tags](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html), similar to `subnetSelector`.
 This field is optional, and Karpenter will use the latest EKS-optimized AMIs if an amiSelector is not specified.

+To select an AMI by name, use `aws::name`.

+To ensure that AMIs are owned by the expected owner, use `aws::owners` which expects a comma-separated list of AWS account owners - you can use a combination of account aliases (e.g. `self` `amazon`, `your-aws-account-name`) and account IDs.
+If this is not set, it defaults to `self,amazon`.

 EC2 AMIs may be specified by any AWS tag, including `Name`.
 Selecting tag values using wildcards (`*`) is supported.

-EC2 AMI IDs may be specified by using the key `aws-ids` and then passing the IDs as a comma-separated string value.
+EC2 AMI IDs may be specified by using the key `aws::ids` (`aws-ids` is also supported) and then passing the IDs as a comma-separated string value.

 ### AMI Selection